-The advantage of our nursery being on site is that children are included in whole school events, can make use of excellent facilities and have opportunities to transition well into the school family with their friends.
+The advantage of our amazing Early Years Unit is that children are included in whole school events, can make use of excellent facilities and have opportunities to transition well into the school family with their friends.

 We have in-house support from agencies such as specialist speech and language therapy, health visiting and paediatric osteopathy, to ensure that your child progresses not just academically, but through ambitious developmental milestones.

-Children from our Nursery transition to our Reception Class, where they benefit from already having formed relationships with their peers and school teachers.
+Children from our Nursery transition smoothly to their Reception year.
 They feel secure in their surroundings and routines.

-Throughout the year, our Nursery Team work closely with the Reception teachers, from joint planning and moderation through to organised joint events such as Christmas, Sports Day, transition activities and joint teaching and learning sessions.
+Our Early Years team work closely with other teachers, from joint planning and moderation through to organised joint events such as Christmas, Sports Day, transition activities and joint teaching and learning sessions.